 Refinancing

-Replacing an existing mortgage with a new one, typically to obtain a lower interest rate, change the loan term, switch between fixed and adjustable rates, or access home equity.
+Swapping your current mortgage for a new one—usually to lock in a lower rate, change your loan term, switch between fixed and adjustable, or pull cash out of your equity.

-Refinancing is taking out a new mortgage to replace your current one.
-The most common reasons are: rate-and-term refinancing (getting a lower interest rate or different term without changing the loan amount), and cash-out refinancing (borrowing more than you owe and receiving the difference in cash).
+Refinancing is essentially a do-over on your mortgage.
+You take out a new loan to replace the old one.
+The two main flavors: rate-and-term refinancing (you get a better rate or different term without changing the loan amount) and cash-out refinancing (you borrow more than you currently owe and pocket the difference).

-The general rule for rate refinancing is that it makes sense when you can reduce your rate by at least 0.5-0.75% and plan to stay in the home long enough to recoup closing costs.
-Closing costs for a refinance typically run 2-5% of the loan amount, so you need to calculate the break-even point — how many months of savings it takes to offset the costs.
+The classic rule of thumb for a rate refi is that it makes sense when you can cut your rate by at least 0.5-0.75% and you plan to stay in the home long enough to earn back the closing costs.
+Those costs typically run 2-5% of the loan amount, so you'll want to calculate your break-even point—divide the total closing costs by your monthly savings to see how many months it takes to come out ahead.

-The refinancing process is similar to getting an original mortgage: application, credit check, appraisal, underwriting, and closing.
-It typically takes 30-45 days and costs $2,000-$10,000 depending on loan size and location.
-Some lenders offer "no-closing-cost" refinances that roll fees into a slightly higher interest rate.
+The process looks a lot like getting your original mortgage: application, credit check, appraisal, underwriting, and closing.
+Expect it to take 30-45 days and cost $2,000-$10,000 depending on loan size and location.
+Some lenders offer "no-closing-cost" options that fold the fees into a slightly higher rate.

 Frequently Asked Questions